AbductiveLearning/ABLkit/docs/Intro/Basics.rst

 alongside the aforementioned forward flow (i.e., prediction --> deduction reasoning), there also exists a reverse flow, which starts from the reasoning result and involves abductive reasoning ``KBBase.abduce_candidates`` to generate possible revised pseudo-labels.
-Subsequently, these pseudo-labels are processed to minimize inconsistencies with the learning part, which in turn revise the outcomes of the learning model, and then fed back for further training ``ABLModel.train``.
+Subsequently, these pseudo-labels are processed to minimize inconsistencies with the learning part.
+They in turn revise the outcomes of the learning model, which are then fed back for further training ``ABLModel.train``.

 .. image:: ../_static/img/usage.png